jsanders108/StorageVictim-Audit/README.md

 4) The static analysis tool called “Slither” was run on the contract to identify any red, yellow, or green issues.
 5) Fuzz testing was run on the contract using a tool called “Echidna”.

 The "Initial" folder in this repository contains the Initial Audit pdf, the original version of StorageVictim.sol, and the version of StorageVictim.sol upgraded to a newer version of solidity (0.8.1).
-It also contains a subfolder containing the smart contracts used for the Echidna Fuzz testing.
+It also contains a subfolder containing the smart contracts used for the Echidna fuzz testing.

 The results of the initial security audit are available in the Initial Audit pdf.